NicolBolas/Proposal-Ideas/Stateless Subobjects.md

-% Zero sized Subobjects and Stateless Types, pre-release v6
+Title: Zero sized Subobjects and Stateless Types, pre-release v6
-%
-% July 25, 2016
+Date: July 25, 2016

 This proposal specifies the ability to declare member and base class subobjects which do not take up space in the objects they are contained within.
 It also allows the user to define classes which will always be used in such a fashion.